richardrodgers/resync/README.md

 ### Creating ResourceSync Documents ###

 The library is used to create the various ResourceSync artifacts, which are or contain XML documents based on the Sitemap specification.
-When using it, we will refer to the _document directory_ parameter as the location in a filesystem where these artifact files are written.
+When using it, the user must specify where these documents should be created.
+This parameter, known as the _document directory_, is the location in a filesystem where these artifact files are written.
 The library makes the assumption that all relevent files are co-resident in this directory, or one of its sub-directories.
 For example, if a resource list file is created, the library will look for (or create if absent) a capability file in the same directory.
-Needless to say, the files may be _deployed_ to a variety of locations when written to a server, and their relationships are ensured by URL links in the documents.
+Needless to say, generated files may be _deployed_ to a variety of locations on a server without these locality constraints, since their relationships are ensured by URL links in the documents.
 The document directory will have a sub-directory for each 'resource set' declared, with the sub-directory name equal to the resource set name.
 If no resource sets are declared, then all files will exist at the directory